How is Invoice Factoring Different than a Bank Loan?

 The last thing we want is for you to lose a customer.
 We are not a collection agency.
 We will never harass your customers for money.
 Maintaining your customers’ goodwill and confidence are of utmost importance to us!

 Factoring has become very common and most companies realize that rapidly growing companies require more working capital than traditional banks can provide.
-It’s very likely that your customers have already sent payment to a factor in the past.
+It’s very likely that your customers have already sent payments to Paragon in the past.

 Your customer will be notified to pay us directly.
 When invoices are factored, they will be stamped with the address to send payment prior to being mailed to your customer.
 Your company should never deposit invoice checks that were already purchased by a factor.